 Following are the members of the Minnesota Smarter Lunchroom Collaborative:

-- Kelly Kunkel, Extension Educator — Health and Nutrition
+- Kelly Kunkel, Extension educator in health and nutrition

-- Mary Schroeder, Extension Educator — Health and Nutrition
+- Mary Schroeder, Extension educator in health and nutrition

-- Laura Perdue, Extension Educator — Health and Nutrition
+- Laura Perdue, Extension educator in health and nutrition

-- Nikki Johnson, Extension Educator — Health and Nutrition
+- Nikki Johnson, Extension educator in health and nutrition

-- Gail Anderson, Nutrition, Health, and Youth Development Division — Minnesota Department of Education
+- Gail Anderson, Nutrition, Health, and Youth Development Division with Minnesota Department of Education

-- Terri Swartout, SHIP School Coordinator — Minnesota Department of Education
+- Terri Swartout, SHIP School Coordinator with Minnesota Department of Education

 The Smarter Lunchrooms National Office is run out of The Cornell Center for Behavioral Economics in Child Nutrition Programs and is funded by the U.S. Department of Agriculture’s Economic Research Service and Food and Nutrition Service.